LA-based Brainbase raises another $8 million for IP-licensing management – TechCrunch

 “We need to stay focused on building the best platform for brands that own and license their IP,” said Brainbase co-founder and CEO Nate Cavanaugh, in a statement.
 “With a strong bench of investors and advisors who believe in our vision to make the intellectual property industry more open, efficient and accessible, we are prepared for our next stage of growth.
 In 2020, Brainbase plans to nearly double in size, making key hires across sales, product, and engineering in the U.S. and Europe.”

-The new financing comes as Brainbase brings new brands and spokespeople into the fold including Buzzfeed, the model-turned-shopping network celebrity and brand ambassador extraordinaire Kathy Ireland, MDR Brand Management, and Bonnier.
+The new financing comes as Brainbase brings new brands and spokespeople into the fold, including BuzzFeed, the model-turned-shopping network celebrity and brand ambassador extraordinaire Kathy Ireland, MDR Brand Management and Bonnier.
 These new branding megaliths join a roster that includes Sanrio, the owner of the ubiquitous Hello Kitty character.

 “Brainbase is bringing the archaic, paper shuffling world of IP management into the 21st century.
 We’re thrilled to partner with this team as they help owners of IP assets capture more value while saving a boatload of time and effort,” stated Kent Bennett, partner at Bessemer Venture Partners.